nipype/pydra/CONTRIBUTING.md

 You can clone your Pydra repository (from your fork!) in order to create a local copy of the code on your machine.

-(Make sure to keep your fork up to date with the original Nipype repository.
+(Make sure to keep your fork up to date with the original Pydra repository.
 One way to do this is to [configure a new remote named "upstream"](https://help.github.com/articles/configuring-a-remote-for-a-fork/) and to [sync your fork with the upstream repository][link_updateupstreamwiki].)